Cage the Elephant

 Cage the Elephant is an American rock band formed in 2006 in Bowling Green, Kentucky.
 They moved to England and settled in London in 2008, shortly before their self-titled first album was released.
-The band currently consists of Matt Shultz (vocals), his older brother Brad Shultz (rhythm guitar), Nick Bockrath (lead guitar), Matthan Minster (guitar, keyboards), Daniel Tichenor (bass), and Jared Champion (drums).
-The band's first album was released to much success, spawning several successful radio singles and gaining the band a large following in both the United States and the United Kingdom.
+As of 2017, the band's personnel were Matt Shultz (vocals), his older brother Brad Shultz (rhythm guitar), Nick Bockrath (lead guitar), Matthan Minster (guitar, keyboards), Daniel Tichenor (bass), and Jared Champion (drums).
+The band's self-titled debut album was released in 2008 and included several radio singles in the United States and the United Kingdom.
 It was influenced by classic rock, '90s alternative, blues, punk rock, and funk music.
-Lincoln Parish served as the band's lead guitarist from their formation in 2006 until 2013, when he left on good terms to pursue a career in producing.
+Lincoln Parish served as the band's lead guitarist from 2006 until 2013, when he left to pursue a career in production.

 The band's second album, Thank You, Happy Birthday, was released in 2011 and was heavily influenced by punk rock as well as bands such as Pixies and Nirvana.
-The band's third album, Melophobia, was released in 2013 as the band's concerted effort to find its own distinct musical identity.
+The band's third album, Melophobia, was released in 2013.
 The band's fourth album, Tell Me I'm Pretty, was produced by Dan Auerbach and released in 2015.
 The band released a live album, Unpeeled, in 2017.
 Their fifth studio album, Social Cues, was released in 2019, and their sixth, Neon Pill, was released on May 17, 2024.

-They won the Grammy Award for Best Rock Album twice, in 2017 for Tell Me I'm Pretty and in 2020 for Social Cues.
+They have achieved 14 number one hits on the Billboard Alternative Airplay chart and won the Grammy Award for Best Rock Album twice, in 2017 for Tell Me I'm Pretty and in 2020 for Social Cues.